swiftlang/swift-evolution/proposals/0426-bitwise-copyable.md

 ### Alternate Spellings

 **Trivial** is widely used within the compiler and Swift evolution discussions to refer to the property of bitwise copyability. `BitwiseCopyable`, on the other hand, is more self-documenting.

+### Deprecation of unconstrained functions dependent on `isPOD`<a name="deprecation"></a>

+The standard library has a few pre-existing functions that receive a generic bitwise-copyable value as a parameter.
+These functions work with types for which the `_isPOD()` function returns true, even though they do not have a `BitwiseCopyable` conformance.
+If we were to deprecate these unconstrained versions, we would add unresolvable warnings to some of the codebases that use them.
+For example, they might use types that could be conditionally `BitwiseCopyable`, but come from a module whose types have not been conformed to `BitwiseCopyable` by their author.
+Furthermore, as explained [above](#transient-and-permanent), it is not necessarily the case that a transiently bitwise-copyable type can be permanently annotated as `BitwiseCopyable`.

 ## Acknowledgments